ohthatmarissa/monsters/README.md

 # Monsters

-#### A web application that acts as an email address book to display names with emails on individual cards
+#### A web application that acts as an email address book to display names with emails on individual cards with a dynamic Search bar
 #### You can check it out here: https://ohthatmarissa.github.io/monsters/

 #### By **Marissa Perry**

 ## Description

 A website created with HTML, CSS, JavaScript, Node, React where a user can access cards with names and email information using APIs.
+And search narrows with every letter entered.

 ### Specs